AdaBin: Improving Binary Neural Networks with Adaptive Binary Sets: Conclusion

 In this paper, we propose an adaptive binary method (AdaBin) to binarize weights and activations with optimal value sets, which is the first attempt to relax the constraints of the fixed binary set in prior methods.
 The proposed AdaBin could make the binary weights best match the real-valued weights and obtain more informative binary activations to enhance the capacity of binary networks.
 We demonstrate that our method could also be accelerated by XNOR and BitCount operations, achieving $60.85\times$ acceleration and $31\times$ memory saving in theory.
 Extensive experiments on CIFAR-10 and ImageNet show the superiority of our proposed AdaBin, which outperforms state-of-the-art methods on various architectures, and significantly reduce the performance gap between binary neural networks and real-valued networks.
 We also present extensive experiments for object detection, which demonstrates that our method can naturally be extended to more complex vision tasks.\\

 \textit{\textbf{Acknowledgments}} This work was supported in part by Key-Area Research and Development Program of Guangdong Province No.2019B010153003, Key Research and Development Program of Shaanxi No.2022ZDLGY01-08, and Fundamental Research Funds for the Xi'an Jiaotong University No.xhj032021005-05.
+We gratefully acknowledge the support of MindSpore, CANN(Compute Architecture for Neural Networks) and Ascend AI Processor used for this research.